These Savage x Fenty’s Butt-Revealing Leggings Are Dividing The Internet

 According to the reviews on Savagex.com, the leggings are extremely popular with the brand's shoppers.
 One reviewer named Jessica — who even bought a second pair after trying the style out — called them the “sexiest sleep pants ever.”
 A reviewer named Sasha called them “a must!”
 If you’re wondering where they are meant to be worn, according to the brand’s website, they are intended for a “cozy night in.”
 A cozy night in wearing buttless and crotchless leggings, that is.

-Decide for yourself whether you’re for or against the butt-baring leggings by checking out the under-$50 style, below.
+Decide for yourself whether you’re for or against the butt-baring leggings by checking out the under-$75 style, below.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.